tonyg/js-nacl/README.md

 Follows the [NaCl crypto_box API](http://nacl.cr.yp.to/box.html).

+You do not need to perform any padding of any arguments to these functions; the API given here is most similar to the "C++" API in the NaCl documentation.

 **Make sure to follow the instructions regarding nonce selection given in the "Security model" section of the NaCl API documentation!**